sparkbox/standard/design/design-foundry_image_guidelines.md

 This is a guide for how we handle sizing and optimizing images on The Foundry.

-For images in The Foundry, both featured and in-post, it’s important that we not only create beautiful and engaging imagery to complement and enhance our written content, but the images should be optimized to ensure the best performance possible.
+For images on The Foundry, both featured and in-post, it’s important that we create beautiful and engaging imagery to complement and enhance our written content, but the images should be optimized to ensure the best performance possible.

 ## Goal